The clatter of pans, the hiss of hot oil and the chorus of cooks might feel like chaos. For Chef Paul Smith, it’s the sound of clarity.

 “There are preconceived notions about West Virginia,” Smith says.
 “But this state is not what you think.
 The food is not what you think.”

-His menu showcases local ingredients alongside high-quality products, including the Certified Angus Beef ® brand, a signature thread in his beef dishes.
+His menu pairs local ingredients alongside high-quality products, including the Certified Angus Beef® brand, a signature thread in his beef dishes.

 At 1010 Bridge, instead of leaning on familiar cuts like filet or ribeye, Smith features underutilized cuts—like the Certified Angus Beef ® teres major, known on his menu as the ‘1010 cut.’

-“I learned how to use those cuts at The ” Smith says.
+“I learned how to use those cuts at The Culinary Center,” Smith says.
 “Anybody can cook a tenderloin, but can you turn underutilized cuts like the chuck flap or teres major and make them a center of the plate option?”

 The answer to his question is yes and remains the foundation at 1010 Bridge night after night.